oplS17projects/Virtual-Piano/README.md

 For this project, we are implementing a virtual piano.
 The application will be interactive by allowing the users to play using their keyboards.
 Each key will correspond to a set of keys on a piano.

 ### Analysis
-Explain what approaches from class you will bring to bear on the project.

-Be explicit about the techiques from the class that you will use.
-For example:
-- Will you use data abstraction?
-How?
+- Data Abstraction: We will be using list to contain the frequencies and only the objects (keys) can access it
-- Will you use recursion?
-We will use iterative recursion to calculate the frequencies needed.
+- Recursion: We will use iterative recursion to calculate the frequencies needed.
-- Will you use map/filter/reduce?
-We will use map to change the contents of a list that holds the frequencies when the user wants to change the scale of they piano keys.
+- Map: We will use map to change the frequencies when the user wants to change the scale of they piano keys.
-- Will you use object-orientation?
-How?
+- Object Orientation: The key will be implemented as an object
 - Will you use functional approaches to processing your data?
 How?
 - Will you use state-modification approaches?
 How?
 (If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)
 - Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
-- Will you use lazy evaluation approaches?

-The idea here is to identify what ideas from the class you will use in carrying out your project.

-**Your project will be graded, in part, by the extent to which you adopt approaches from the course into your implementation, _and_ your discussion about this.**
+- Lazy Evaluation: We will be using the lazy evaluation approach to change the frequencies of the key.
+The idea is if the user is unsatisfied with how high/low the key sound, he/she can change the frequency to the next set by pressing a button, that way it doesn't get evaluated right away.

 ### External Technologies
 The user's keyboard will act as a medium for detecting which key to play.
 The amount of keys able to be pressed is restricted by hardware.